iceclassic/mude/book/intro.md

 Each year, a tripod is set up on the ice during the first weekend in March.
 The break-up time is determined using a unique system where the clock stops once the tripod, connected by a pulley system, has drifted 100 feet downstream.

 You can see last year's ice break-up [here](https://youtu.be/hNCz1C4fkqo?list=PLo0kgRXad08K-7DV00t4WNzKaaHovr2wi&t=208).
 For more information, visit the official Nenana Ice Classic [webpage](https://www.nenanaakiceclassic.com/).
+> fix problem with embedded video
 ## Motivation

-Last year, every MUDE group submitted a guess, and on average they were off by almost a week
+Last year, on the last friday's assignment every MUDE group submitted a guess, the results can be seen in the next figure

  ![Fig.1](../figures/Part1/2024_guesses_with_breakup.png)

+in average they were off by almost a week.
 There is a lot of room for improvement!!!

-## Scope

-#### Part 1 - Applying MUDE concepts

-In the first part, we will individually apply each MUDE concept to a subset of the main problem.
-We will also focus on programming aspect related to the use of Pandas and other programming aspects that might have been overlooked during MUDE.

-#### Part 2- Building a model
-The second part of the book, we will clearly define the problem at hand.
-Based on this, we will outline the objectives our model needs to achieve and detail how the model will accomplish these goals.
+> mention how to contribute, and invitation to MUDE Q3 2024-25?

 ## Authors